Heroin addiction is a terrifying disease. Not only is it one of the most addictive drugs on the market today, but it’s also one of the deadliest.

 When it comes to injecting heroin, many addicts will experience collapsed veins and skin infections at some point during their substance abuse.
 They may also contract a variety of blood-borne diseases like HIV and hepatitis B and C if they engage in needle sharing.

-Chronic heroin snorting will be accompanied by infection and damage of the mucosal tissue and could perforate the nasal septum altogether.
+Chronic heroin snorting will be accompanied by infection and damage to the mucosal tissue and could perforate the nasal septum altogether.

 What’s more, the toxicity of the substance may also lead to: